sgorgun/delegates-and-lambdas/README.md

    $`x_1 = a, x_2 = b, x_{n+1}=f(x_n, x_{n - 1}), n = 2, 3, ...`$

-   The number of elements that were generated is defined by the given number.
+   The number of requested elements is defined by the given number.

 - The following sequences are used as test sequences.

    $`x_1 = 1, x_2 = 1, x_{n + 1} = x_n +  x_{n - 1}, n = 2, 3, ...`$, where T - integer type;